Here Are the Some of the Most Ridiculous Things From Goop's DC Travel Guide | Washingtonian

 So it only stands to reason that the GP-certified travel guides on Goop would be downright extraterrestrial in their removed-from-this-world-ness.
 Her Los Angeles guide recommends a vegan restaurant where each dish’s name is an affirmation (I’ll have the “I Am Cleansed,” extra hempseeds, please), and her Tokyo guide encourages you to stop by a spa where you can eat an egg boiled in pure spring water and wash it down with a cup of apple vinegar (leave room for seconds!).

 So what’s on the DC guide?
 A colonic inspired by Mother Theresa‘s chakras?
-Cocktails made with Dali Lama-blessed wheatgrass?
+Cocktails made with Dalai Lama-blessed wheatgrass?

 No. Apparently because we are a boring bog of brutalist boxes and Brooks Brothers blazers—a “swamp,” if you will—we get a travel guide that’s as exciting as reading the ingredient list on a box of saltine crackers.